Lincoln High School (Lincoln, Nebraska): Student body and academic programs

-The student body is 46% White, 11% African-American, 10% Asian-American, 21% Hispanic/Latino, and 2% Native American, Native Hawaiian, or Alaska Native.
+Lincoln High's total enrollment is 2,196, consisting of 46% White students, 11% African-American, 10% Asian-American, 21% Hispanic/Latino, and 2% Native American, Native Hawaiian, or Alaska Native.
 9% of students are of two or more races.
 LHS has approximately 330 students in ELL (English Language Learner) classes.
 Over 60% of its student body is in the Free or Reduced Price Lunch Program, and 17% are identified as either gifted or highly gifted.
 Over 30 different languages are spoken as first languages to students.
 The largest group speak Spanish (56), and the next four largest groups speak Arabic, Kurdish, Vietnamese, and Karen.
-Other languages spoken are Russian, Ukrainian, Nuer (Sudan), Bosnian, Pashtu, Dinka, Cambodian, Filipino, Chinese, and Burmese.
+Other languages spoken are Russian, Ukrainian, Nuer (Sudan), Bosnian, Pashto, Dinka, Cambodian, Filipino, Chinese, and Burmese.

-Lincoln High School offers hundreds of courses in twelve different departments to its over 2,000 students, operating on an eight-period day schedule.
+Lincoln High School offers hundreds of courses in twelve different departments to its over 2,000 students, operating on a seven-period day schedule.
 It has 150 certified staff members and 90 support staff members.
+It is also the only high school in Lincoln to offer the International Baccalaureate program to gifted or highly gifted students.

 Athletics

+Lincoln High School competes as a NSAA District 1 school in the Heartland Athletic Conference.

 Baseball

-Lincoln High School's baseball program is headed by Coach Jon Beiermann, JV Tanner Soderberg, Reserve Cieran Riley, and 9th Joe Cortese.
+Lincoln High School's baseball program is headed by Coach Chaz Dunn and Assistant Coach Max Roberts, JV Dan Monroe, Reserve Thomas Riley, and Freshman Nick Stephan.
 The baseball program won state championships in 1951, 1952, 1954, 1955, 1956 and 1963, and last had measurable success under coach Sam Sharpe from 1991-1992.